software-t-rex/go-jobExecutor/README.md

 ## features:
 - Can set the max concurrent jobs with: SetMaxConcurrentJobs, default to runtime.
 GOMAXPROCS ()
 - Can run commands and "runnable" functions (they must return a string and an error)
+- **Can handle job dependencies** by running them in topological order
 - Can register handlers for the following events:
 	- OnJobsStart: called before any job start
 	- OnJobStart: called before each job start